ipierago/guildfi-unity-poc/README.md

 ## TODO
 - Shaders as addressables in default bundle
-- FPS counter
+- try performance on low end phone
+- Compare against threejs / babylonjs
 - Build multiple version of the Unity app for different texture compressions - DXT1 (desktop), ETC (mobile), ASTC (mobile)
-- try performance on low end phone
+- Progressively loaded models and/or texures?
+Is it needed?

+## ISSUES
+- models in addressable bundles are much larger than expected